People are Amazing!

-Dr Herculano-Houzel does say in the article cited earlier that, even with all these brain cells, schooling is essential in each generation.
-Are we to believe, then, that the first beginnings of mathematical genius, musical ability, and much more, were already present at least 200,000 years ago, just requiring the right opportunities to nurture into being the amazing abilities we observe today?
-How much further back in time do evolutionary advocates believe you could go, and still find a hominid ancestor with essentially the same brain wiring and cognitive potential?
+To the unprejudiced, scientific evidence does not support the idea of primitive ancestors of man so long ago.
+Dr Herculano-Houzel does say in the article cited earlier that, even with all these brain cells, schooling is essential in each generation.21 Are we to believe, then, that human brilliance is owing to a modern-looking brain whose architecture originated some 200,000 years ago; that the flowering of mathematical genius, musical ability, and much more, just required the right nurturing opportunities and environment?
+And just how much further back in time do evolutionary advocates believe you could go, and still find a hominid ancestor with essentially the same brain wiring and cognitive potential?
 A few million years?

 “Then God said, “Let us make man in our image, after our likeness. … So God created man in his own image, in the image of God he created him; male and female he created them.”

 “Classification before Calculus.
 The world of hunter-gatherers was complex and constantly presented new predicaments for humans.
 Which berries can be eaten without risk of death?
 Where is good hunting to be found? … In order to make sense of a complicated universe, human beings developed prodigious capabilities for sorting and classifying information. … Classification made life simpler and saved time and energy” (italics in original).19

+This makes good sense.
+McGrath says that evolution can have had nothing to do with the origin of mathematical ability.
 As a Christian, McGrath presumably believes that such things as mathematical ability are sure signs that people are God’s image-bearers.
 However, his theistic evolutionary belief prohibits him from taking scriptural teaching at face value.
-In an online video he says, “in some way, Adam and Eve are stereotypical figures, and in some way they encapsulate the human race as a whole.”24 This still leaves the question open: When exactly (at what evolutionary stage) were mathematical and other abilities ‘imparted’ by God?
-Was it when, as some teach, God ‘ensouled’ two Neolithic farmers (‘Adam and Eve’ representatives) as the spiritual progenitors of the human race?25
+In an online video he says “in some way, Adam and Eve are stereotypical figures, and in some way they encapsulate the human race as a whole.”25 This still leaves the question open.
+When exactly—at what evolutionary stage—were mathematical and other abilities ‘imparted’ by God in the theistic evolutionary view?
+Was it when, as some teach, God ‘ensouled’ two Neolithic farmers (‘Adam and Eve’ representatives) as the spiritual progenitors of the human race?26

 People really are amazing!

 Far from it being self-evident that human beings are highly evolved animals, the stark truth is that hominid-to-human evolution is an idol.
 People embrace their idol rather than acknowledge and worship their Creator and Maker, the God of the Bible.

 Scripture is replete with exhortations to turn from idolatry to the One, true God, Creator of us all.
 Two examples will suffice, one from each of the Old and New Testaments: